 Seasoning: All-purpose Swine Candy

-Description: Perfectly cooked fall off the bone tender ribs, that still had a little bite to them.
+Description: Perfectly cooked and fall-off-the-bone tender ribs that still had a little bite to them.
 Good flavoring and seasoning, with a slight sweetness that comes through, but doesn’t go over the top with it.
 Could be a little juicier and use a little more pepper and smokiness added to it, but overall one of the best ribs in Colorado, with no sauce needed for this one.
-Would absolutely order again and this is easily their best dish to get when stopping in
+Would absolutely order again, and this is easily their best dish to get when stopping in

 Pulled Pork